 See Poplar graph engine.

 - Graph streaming

-A set of techniques that allows IPUs to make efficient use of Exchange Memory.
+A set of techniques that allows IPUs to make efficient use of In-Processor-Memory and Streaming Memory.
 This includes the intelligent placement of variables and weights, and the use of Streaming Memory for scatter/gather and reductions.